Darth-Arminius/cypress-not-sightless/README.md

 - Challenge 1 -- Implement Cypress and configure it for E2E testing
 - Challenge 2 -- Write your first E2E test, run it, and make sure it passes
-- Challenge 3 -- Write an advanced E2E test that utilises most of the functions/apis in the 'Useful Stuff' slide of the talk slide deck
+- Challenge 3 -- Write an advanced E2E test that utilises most of the functions/apis in the 'Useful Stuff' slide of the talk slide deck as well as using fixtures
 - Challenge 4 -- Configure Cypress for Component testing
 - Challenge 5 -- Write your first Component test, run it, and make sure it passes
 - Challenge 6 -- Integrate Cucumber BDD